niuus/Snes9xRX/README.md

 your display will warn you that there is no signal.
-This is the most accurate rendition for the resolution from the original Super Nintendo, and will give you crisp unfiltered pixels, most ideally suited to enjoy on CRT TVs or monitors.
-Can even be coupled with modern TVs for use with scanline generators or line doublers (Framemeister, OSSC, RetroTink).
+This is the most accurate rendition for the resolution from the original Super Nintendo, and will give you crisp unfiltered pixels, most ideally suited to enjoy on CRT TVs / CRT monitors.
+This rendering mode can even be coupled with modern TVs for use with scanline generators or line doublers, like the Framemeister, OSSC, or RetroTink.

+Something to keep in mind, the Scanlines 25%/50% filters are not meant to be used with "Original" rendering, due to the lower resolution that's being output.
+They will make the screen flicker badly.

+Also important to note, the Scanlines 25%/50% filtering modes will not work on games that utilize the Super Nintendo Hi-Res Mode.
+It will result in broken graphics (i.e.: A.S.P.
+Air Strike Patrol) or just no difference at all (i.e.: Super Buster Bros).

 ```
 • Screen Zoom: this will bring up a menu where you can adjust the Zoom level